Homberg, Kusel: Buildings

-Old customs, which were formerly common in all villages in the Glan region, are hardly ever observed in the village today.

 Clubs

 Two clubs characterize Homberg's social life, the men's singing club, founded in 1909 and the gymnastic club, founded in 1922.

 Economy and infrastructure

 Economic structure

 Since the Second World War, the number of agricultural operations has shrunk greatly, although farmland has remained largely preserved.
 Thus, the operations that were still in business became bigger.
 Farming shifted from a primary income earner to a secondary one.
 In more recent years, though, some farms have been given up.

 Education

 As in other villages in the Amt of Grumbach that were thus affected by the Reformation, efforts also began in Homberg in the late 16th century to establish schools and teach children.
 People were to be given the ability to read the Bible for themselves.
 The general level of learning would thereby be raised.
 School attendance was at first voluntary.
 Regular lessons were likely only introduced in the earlier half of the 18th century.
 Only in 1909 did Homberg get its own schoolhouse with a teacher's dwelling.
 Until then, schoolchildren had had to attend classes in the neighbouring village of Herren-Sulzbach.
 The one-room school was dissolved in 1968.
 Thereafter, primary school pupils at first went to the Offenbach primary school and older students to the Hauptschule Offenbach-Sankt Julian.
 About 1980, there were further changes.
 Primary school pupils were then taught in Sankt Julian while Hauptschule students went to the Hauptschule Lauterecken, a few of whose classes were for a while housed at the Offenbach schoolhouse.
 The old Homburg schoolhouse, meanwhile, passed into private ownership.
 There were formerly opportunities to take commercial classes in Offenbach and Idar-Oberstein.
 Young farmers could attend agricultural schools in Meisenheim and Baumholder, and after local governmental restructuring in 1968, also in Kusel.
 Vocational training is now handled by the vocational schools in Kusel.
 Gymnasien are available in Lauterecken, Meisenheim and Kusel.